DanielRasho/sCHADuler/scheduling/README.md

 clang -o nob ./nob.c
 ```

-Then you can simply run the `nob --help` command to check the available actions
+Then you can simply run the `nob -h` command to check the available actions you
-you can take.
+can take.